Dhruvermafz/thetorncoders.github.io/README.md

 # thetorncoders.github.io

+This Project enables students with basic counseling through a basic test like format that provides them the necessary required firm knowledge by ensuring them with presumed formal examination and tell them about their score in a somewhat either numeric or variable grading system.This test contains the pre repeated questions of the previously asked interviews and exams at various companies and MNCs.
+This Project challenges the corporate aspirants with from basic to advanced level
+Placement questions making it easier for them to understand their performance and learn accordingly.
+It mainly target Learners from the core,Corporate Aspirants, Job Seekers.

 C++ is a cross-platform language that can be used to create high-performance applications.
 C++ was developed by Bjarne Stroustrup, as an extension to the C language.
 C++ gives programmers a high level of control over system resources and memory.C++ is one of the world's most popular programming languages.